-Written Research Proposal: You are required to develop a 20 (min) to 30 (max) page APA formatted research paper/proposal on a topic of your choice (see sample research proposals below).
+Written Research Proposal: You are required to develop a 20 (min) to 30 (max) page APA formatted research paper/proposal on a topic of your choice (see sample research proposals on learning suite).
 You will develop a stronger understanding of educational research by creating a proposal while studying the chapters in our text.
 The purpose of this assignment is not to require you to create a full-blown thesis or dissertation proposal - that is something you will do working with your chair and committee.
 Rather, the intent is to help you produce a draft proposal, containing key elements of a research proposal, but with the advantage that it can be revised quickly as you get new ideas or respond to feedback from others.
 Furthermore, because it does not require as much effort, you will find it easier to abandon if you develop a new research problem that you find more compelling and doable.
-I have attached sample completed research proposals below to help guide you.
-Due by April 19th by 1:00 pm.
+I have attached sample completed research proposals on learning suite to help guide you.